 Data classification levels range from Level 0 (public) to Level 3 (highly restricted).
-Any data other than Level 0 data is considered to be non-public data unless such data is required to be made available to the public by application of the Pennsylvania Right to Know Act (RTK).
+Any data and/or information other than Level 0 data is considered to be non-public data unless such data is required to be made available to the public by application of the Pennsylvania Right to Know Act (RTK).